-3. Self-Employment Tax - If you work for yourself, you pay a Social Security and Medicare tax which contributes to your Social Security coverage.
+3. Self-Employment Tax - If you work for yourself, you pay a Social Security and Medicare tax, contributing to your Social Security coverage.
 You must typically pay self-employment tax and file the IRS Form 1040 if your net self-employment earnings are over $400 or if you work for a church or a qualified church-controlled organization that chose an exemption from social security and Medicare taxes and also makes more than $108.28.
 The IRS defines self-employed as:

 4. Employment Taxes - If your business has employees, you must pay employment taxes.
 These include Federal income tax withholding, Medicare and Social Security taxes, and Federal unemployment (FUTA) tax.

-5. Excise Tax - Businesses that manufacture or sell certain products, operate certain types of businesses, receive payment for certain services, or that use various kinds of equipment, facilities, or products pay excise taxes.
-For example, there are excise taxes on vehicles which operate on public highways.
+5. Excise Tax - Businesses that manufacture or sell certain products, operate certain types of businesses, receive payment for certain services, or use various kinds of equipment, facilities, or products pay excise taxes.
+For example, there are excise taxes on vehicles that operate on public highways.